Raúl Martínez Sambulá

-Raúl Martínez Sambulá (born 14 March 1963) is a former Honduran professional football player, who made his name with the national team in the early 1990s.
+Raúl Martínez Sambulá (born 14 March 1963) is a Honduran former professional football player, who made his name with the national team in the early 1990s.

 Club career

 Martínez Sambulá started his career at Olimpia and then moved abroad for a lengthy spell at Mexican side UA Tamaulipas.
 He returned to Honduras in 1994 to finish his career at Victoria.
 In April 1986 he helped set Francisco Adelmo Herrera's record of 7 successive clean sheets when he scored in the 30th minute of Herrera's 8th game.

 International career

 Martínez Sambulá made his debut for Honduras in the late 1980s and has earned a total of 28 caps, scoring no goals.
 He has represented his country in 9 FIFA World Cup qualification matches and played at the 1995 UNCAF Nations Cup, as well as at the 1991, and 1996 CONCACAF Gold Cups.

 His final international was an August 1996 friendly match against El Salvador.